yifzheng/DeerDiary/storyboard/loginactivity.md

 When the user clicks on the login button on the starting activity or *Login Here* on the register activity, it routes the user to this page.
 Here, users are prompted to enter the fields: email and password, for user authentication.
+### On Success
-- On Success: The user is routed to the homepage of the app
+- The user is routed to the homepage of the app
+### On Failure
-- On Failure: Login fails and the app will prompt the user what the error was during the login process
+- Login fails and the app will prompt the user what the error was during the login process
+- User failed to verify their email

 ### Further Information
 - If the user is not registered, the user has the opportunity to create an account by clicking on *Register Here* to be routed to the registration page.